 Does Kratom Interact With Hydromorphone?

-Yes — mixing kratom and opioids like hydromorphone will increase your risk of an overdose as well as other adverse effects.
+Yes — mixing kratom and opioids like hydromorphone will increase your risk of an overdose and other adverse effects.

-These agonistic relationships usually tend to increase the incidence of harmful events due to a drug buildup.
-Kratom rarely causes death, but most deaths that involve kratom also involve opioids.
+The agonistic interaction between kratom and hydromorphone increases the incidence of harmful events due to drug buildup.
+Kratom alone rarely causes death, but most deaths that involve kratom also involve opioids.